13 Things You May Not Know About Nightmare on Elm Street 3: Dream Warriors

 6. That pig was real, and boy did it ever stink

 Kristen comes across a classic nightmarish image of a roasted pig on a table, and then it comes to life and growls at her.
 How’d they do that?
 They actually roasted a pig, let it spoil, and prop guys puppeted it from beneath.
-The poor guy who was actually behind the camera, cinematographer Roy H. Wagner, claims the pig stunk so much he can still smell it to this day.
+The poor guy who was actually behind the camera, cinematographer Roy H. Wagner, claims the pig’s stench was so overwhelming he can still smell it to this day.

 7. “Welcome to Prime Time, Bitch!” was adlibbed by Robert Englund